topkecleon/telegram-bot-bash/doc/6_reference.md

 Start the the every minute timer ...

 ##### event_timer
-Dispachter for BASHBOT_EVENT_TIMER
+Dispatcher for BASHBOT_EVENT_TIMER

 ##### event_timer
-Dispachter for BASHBOT_EVENT_INLINE
+Dispatcher for BASHBOT_EVENT_INLINE

 ##### event_timer
-Dispachter for BASHBOT_EVENT_MESSAGE and related
+Dispatcher for BASHBOT_EVENT_MESSAGE and related

 ----